euonymblog/MelbourneGoodLife/_posts/2018-01-07-small-french-bar.md

 So you can imagine my delight when I found the Small French Bar.
 It is, as the name suggests, small and the punters are packed in pretty tight.
 The menu offers real French classics - confit de canard, steak - as well as cheese and cold meat plates.
 On Thursdays they have oysters for $1, and I'd love to know where they get them from as they are some of the best I have had here, especially served as they are with a little teaspoon of raspberry vinaigrette.

 The wine are all French.
-I've often had the Muscadet, as I'm eating seafood, but have also enjoyed a few of the other drops on offer.&nbsp;
+I've often had the Muscadet, as I'm eating seafood, but have also enjoyed a few of the other drops on offer.

 For a homesick European with a cheese and oyster obsession, this place is a real find.